TimDurward/treehouse/README.md

-Currently working on Javascript
+Course working on

-Have passed Javascript basics and beginning Loops
+Javascript Loops